Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Dense Graph Parameters

+\begin{observation} Let $\ord$ be an ordered pattern with at most one zero vector, such that $I_{\ord} = \emptyset$.
+Then $\ord$ is nice. \end{observation}

-Definition~\ref{def:cw_pi} tells us how we can ``shift'' requirements between vectors in a pattern.
+Now we introduce two operations that allow to ``shift'' requirements between vectors in an ordered pattern.
 Intuitively, this corresponds to rerouting edges in a solution.
-Essentially, this operation replaces one pattern by two patterns, such that the initial pattern behaves like an ``OR'' of the two newly created ones, i.e., the initial pattern can be extended to a solution if and only if at least one of the newly created patterns can be extended to a solution.
+Essentially, we show that the patterns resulting from these operations on a pattern correctly replace this pattern, i.e., the initial pattern behaves like an ``OR'' of the resulting patterns, which means that the initial pattern can be extended to a solution if and only if at least one of the resulting patterns can be extended to a solution.